Skip to content

 data = await response.aread() # bytes

-text = await response.atext() # str
+text = response.text # str

-json_data = await response.ajson() # parsed JSON
+json_data = response.json # parsed JSON

 python